draliceviolett/Scriptor-Jekyll-Theme/_posts/2021-07-01-what-i-read-in-june-2021.md

 This month I'm planning to read the new releases from three of my go-to crime authors - Mark Billingham, Mel Sherratt, and Doug Johnstone.
 Having enjoyed my first Will Carver book, <cite>The Beresford</cite>, for a blog tour, I also intend to read the copy of <cite>Good Samaritans</cite> that's been sitting on my Kindle for an embarrassingly long time.

-I didn't get round to reading the Lucinda Riley's <cite>The Missing Sister</cite> as planned last month, so I'm going to try to get to it this month.
+I didn't get round to reading Lucinda Riley's <cite>The Missing Sister</cite> as planned last month, so I'm going to try to get to it this month.
 I was so sad to read about her death from cancer shortly after this final instalment in a series I love was published.